 Resident physicians of the NCAFP are encouraged to become actively involved in the leadership of our association through the Resident Section.
-If you are interested in serving in 2018 please see below for list of available Resident Leadership Opportunities and a Link to submit your application.
-Deadline is 11/15/17.
+If you are interested in serving in 2019 please see below for list of available Resident Leadership Opportunities and a link to submit your application.

 Courtland Winborne, MD, MPH, PGY-2

 Cabarrus Family Medicine Residency

 Dr. Winborne is a resident physician at Cabarrus Family Medicine Residency Program in Concord, NC.
 A native North Carolinian, she graduated from UNC-Chapel Hill with a Bachelor of Science in Biological Sciences before attending the Brody School of Medicine at East Carolina for her Masters of Public Health and Doctor of Medicine degrees.
 In addition to her involvement with the NCAFP throughout medical school and now residency, Dr. Winborne has been active with the American Medical Association, the American Public Health Association and the North Carolina Medical Society.
 Dr. Winborne’s experiences as a student member of the NCAFP laid the foundation for her to assume a leadership role in the academy as a resident.
 She looks forward to serving her peers and representing resident interests as the resident physician voice on the NCAFP Board of Directors.